 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a deficiency.
 Some states allow the bank to seek a personal judgment—called a deficiency judgment—against the borrower for this amount.
 Other states prohibit deficiency judgments with anti-deficiency laws.

 In Florida, the foreclosing party may obtain a deficiency judgment:

 The foreclosing party has one year to request the deficiency judgment.
-This time period begins the day after the court clerk issues a certificate of title to the buyer who purchased the home at the foreclosure sale.
-Fla.
-Stat. § 95-11.
-(If there are no objections to the sale, the clerk issues the certificate of title ten days after the certificate of sale.)
-(For a summary of the deficiency law in Florida, see Florida Laws on Post-Foreclosure Deficiency Judgments.)
+This period begins the day after the court clerk issues a certificate of title to the buyer who purchased the home at the foreclosure sale.
+(Fla.
+Stat. § 95-11).
+If there are no objections to the sale, the clerk issues the certificate of title ten days after the certificate of sale.

-In Florida, the foreclosing party will typically get a right to possession in the foreclosure judgment.
-After the clerk files the certificate of title, the foreclosing party can file a motion for a writ of possession.
+In Florida, the bank (usually the high bidder at the foreclosure sale) will typically get a right to possession in the foreclosure judgment.
+After the clerk files the certificate of title, the bank can then file a motion for a writ of possession.
 Once the court grants the motion, the clerk of court issues the writ and the sheriff executes it.